 Emergency Assistance and Response Unit (EARU)

 EARU provides limited emergency financial assistance and/or emergency response for families and individuals displaced or made homeless and residents with court-ordered evictions.
 Assistance is available for residents displaced by disasters, natural and otherwise.
 Temporary shelter can be provided following, or as a supplement to, Red Cross disaster assistance aid.
-Applications for assistance can be made in person at 5252 N. 13th Street, Monday – Thursday, 9am – 3pm.
+Applications for assistance can be made in person at 1430 Cherry Street, Monday – Thursday, 9am – 3pm.
 Please call the EARU Information Line at 215-685-9087 to determine eligibility.
 It is available 24 hours a day, seven days a week.

 Homelessness Prevention and Retention Assistance